YOUNG ADULT and ORTHODOX CHRISTIAN FELLOWSHIP MINISTRY

 Click HERE to be directed to the YAL Chicago Webpage

 Ionian Village is the international camping ministry of the Greek Orthodox Archdiocese of America with campgrounds located in Peloponnesus, Greece.
-Each 20-day session is open to young people who will have completed grades 9 through 12.
-Registration for the Summer Sessions typically opens each year in March.
+Each 20-day session is open to young people who are currently 9th grade through those who will complete the 12th grade in the spring of 2024.
+The dates for the Summer 2024 programs are as follows: Session One: June 25 – July 14, 2024; and Session Two: July 23 – August 11, 2024.
+Registration opens on February 1, 2024 at 10 am CST.
 Click HERE for all of the information!

 IV NEXT